kleenkanteen/about-me-in-5-minutes/README.md

 I learnt how many complex things worked, like an A/C, engines, toilets, pumps, etc. during high school by watching youtube explanations.
 One youtube channel called Lesics was especially good at this.

 I enjoy reading interesting articles.
 Many, many hours spent doing so.
-There are some really smart, interesting people out there with some interesting ideas and insights to share.
-You can check out a bunch of good ones I shared in my collection [here](https://github.com/kleenkanteen/interesting-articles).
+There are some intelligent people out there with some great insights to share.
+You can check out a bunch of good ones I saved in my collection [here](https://github.com/kleenkanteen/interesting-articles).

 ## Being a debater
 I enjoyed grade 12 english and I think I did well, my teacher gave me a solid review on my report card.
 She also made the class interesting so I was challenged.
 We had the choice to choose a book from a list of books to read, I chose Blink by Malcolm Gladwell, great book, very interesting stories of events and psychology experiments.
 I enjoyed the class.